chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/gemini-2.0-flash-001/38c9915f0cfdf0c1a2b17c3c6f283c23a0aac0cf/patches/patch1/responses/Wallet.java_response.txt

  *
  * THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
  * IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
- * FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+ * FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE
  * AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
  * LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
- * OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
+ * OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
- * THE SOFTWARE.
+ * SOFTWARE.
  */
 package io.zold.api;

 import java.io.FileWriter;
 import java.io.IOException;
 import java.io.Writer;
+import java.nio.file.Files;
 import java.nio.file.Path;
+import java.util.Arrays;
+import org.cactoos.iterable.Filtered;
+import org.cactoos.iterable.IterableOf;
 import org.cactoos.iterable.Joined;
 import org.cactoos.iterable.Mapped;
 import org.cactoos.iterable.Skipped;